sriharshachilakapati/SilenceEngine/README.md

 The above list is only half what SilenceEngine offers to you.
 It is currently in heavy development, and more features are yet to arrive.
 In the meanwhile, take a look at the source code, and the example games to get an idea of how to use this engine.

-##Is it only for Games?
+##Is it only for games?

 Perhaps not, you can create any form of OpenGL application using SilenceEngine.
 It provides you with OpenGL classes in the `com.shc.silenceengine.graphics.opengl` package, which cleanly wraps the OpenGL functions into Java classes, making them more easy to use.
 All you have to take care of is that you must call the `dispose()` on those objects when you no longer need them.

-It is also easier to use in Development mode as we will check for OpenGL errors after every call to the OpenGL functions and report you the errors, if any exist, in the form of `GLException` allowing you to get rid of the errors quickly and easily.
+It is also easier to use in development mode as we will check for OpenGL errors after every call to the OpenGL functions and report you the errors, if any exist, in the form of `GLException` allowing you to get rid of the errors quickly and easily.
 By the way, everything in SilenceEngine is modern, and there is no deprecated stuff.
 I'm proud to say that this engine only uses OpenGL 3.3 (no deprecated OpenGL).

 ##Licence